 Sergio Adrian Huereca, 15, is shot to death on the U.S.-Mexico border near El Paso, Texas while standing in Mexico.
-CBP officials claim that the Border Patrol agent was surrounded by group tossing rocks.
-An eyewitness video does not support these facts, showing the agent firing shots at individuals who are at a distance and outside of the frame of the camera.
+CBP officials claim that the Border Patrol agent was surrounded by a group tossing rocks.
+An eyewitness video does not support these facts, showing the agent firing shots at individuals who are at a distance and outside the frame of the camera.
 The agent is also wearing a bicycle helmet.
 The Department of Justice later dismisses the case due to lack of jurisdiction.

 Watch: Eyewitness video

 U.S. Citizen Carlos La Madrid, 19, was shot four times in the back near Douglas, Arizona.
-Border Patrol states that someone above him on a ladder was throwing rocks.
+Border Patrol states that someone on a ladder above him was throwing rocks.

-Culture of Cruelty report is released by Arizona based No More Deaths revealing thousands of cases of abuse by CBP.
+Culture of Cruelty report is released by Arizona based No More Deaths, revealing thousands of cases of abuse by CBP.